AmethystBird/COMP3016-Lab-Tasks/Lab2/README.md

 	Apple(string nameIn) : Fruit(nameIn) {}
 };
 ```

+### Task 1
+In [Task 1](/Lab2/Tasks/Task1/), the code is currently broken.
+This is due to various unimplemented or incomplete object-orientation components that need to be amended for.
+Your task is to fix the code.

 ### Task 2
 The code located in [Task 2](/Lab2/Tasks/Task2/) is broken.
 The reasons for the code not functioning correctly are not related to the contents of the functions, but rather due to various errors in the program's implementation of object-orientation.
 Your task is to fix these errors so that the code compiles.